mparno/fenics-web/source/introduction.rst

 Introduction
 ############

-This is the documentation for software related to the `FEniCS project <http://fenics.org/wiki/FEniCS_Project>`_.
+This is the documentation for the
+`FEniCS project <http://fenics.org/wiki/FEniCS_Project>`_.
 The FEniCS project consists of many
 `software components <http://fenics.org/wiki/Projects>`_, however, the